-Mandi Caskey is a muralist, gallery artist, and community activist.
-Caskey chooses to place her attention on creating imagery that will force the viewer to look outside of their personal comfort zone.
+Mandi Caskey aka Miss Birdy is a muralist, gallery artist, and community activist.
+Caskey chooses to place her attention on creating imagery that will force the viewer to look outside of their mental and emotional world.
 Using an array of different mediums, the artwork pulls itself away from the artist and takes a life of its own.
 Caskey’s mural work tends to bleed into a fantasy world that organically takes over any environment and effortlessly changes the impact of a space.
 As a gallery artist, Miss Caskey enjoys painting quickly and freely in oils on wood that she cuts in her wood shop.
 The pieces tend to have more of a realistic tone, which brings balance creatively to the artist.